 Seizure of Money Orders

-What happens when federal agents with U.S. Customs and Board Protection (CBP), Homeland Security Investigations (HSI), or the Drug Enforcement Administration (DEA), stop you at the airport and seizure money orders from your luggage or carry-on bag?
+What happens when federal agents with U.S. Customs and Board Protection (CBP), Homeland Security Investigations (HSI), or the Drug Enforcement Administration (DEA) stop you at the airport and seize money orders from your luggage or carry-on bag?

-Seizures of money orders might also occur during the execution of a search warrant, or during an investigative stop on the highway, or at a bus or train station.
+Money order seizures might also occur during the execution of a search warrant, during an investigative stop on the highway, or at a bus or train station.

 If the law enforcement officer legally gains probable cause that the money orders represent the proceeds of drug trafficking or money laundering or are intended for that purpose, then the law enforcement officer can seize the money orders and trigger civil asset forfeiture proceedings.